ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 }

-it does not mean the check whether the object “someObject” is created by the “SomeConstructor” constructor.
-The instanceof operator only takes an object prototype — “someObject.[[Prototype]]” and checks its presence in the prototype chain, starring examination from the “SomeConstructor.prototype”.
-Operator instanceof is activated via the internal [[HasInstance]] method of the constructor.
+All the instanceof operator does is only takes the value of the Foo.prototype property and checks its presence in the prototype chain of foo, starting from the foo.[[Prototype]].
+The instanceof operator is activated by the internal [[HasInstance]] method of the constructor.

 Let’s see it on the example: